IHadinoto/-Financial-Assistance-Scheme-Management-System/README.md

 - Ensure that PostgreSQL is running and accessible.

 - Make sure all dependencies are installed and the virtual environment is activated before running the application.

+- API Documentation can be found at https://documenter.getpostman.com/view/39694783/2sAY55ZxBx